I'm not saying that hand creams are inherently bad, but most of them feel like they're only putting a BandAid on the problem and not fixing them.

 The deep, concentrated texture of a balm looks (and feels) like it's getting down to business immediately, the same way a lip balm for cracked lips will always feel more soothing than a lip gloss.
 There are so many options for good hand and skin balms that will actually put a dent in your dry skin.

 You can also go the other route for something a little gentler (and one that you can use on your face, which I wouldn't recommend for some of the others on this list).
-Kiehl's Ultra Facial Deep Moisturizing Balm can be warmed between your fingers and rubbed basically anywhere that needs a punch of moisture.
+The La Roche-Posay Cicaplast Baume B5 Balm can be rubbed basically anywhere that needs a punch of moisture.